ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/typedoc/modules/api_endpoints_GetAllManufacturers.md

 Ƭ **GetAllManufacturersResults**: `Object`

-Objects found in the NhtsaResponse 'Results' array of GetAllManufacturers endpoint
+Objects found in the `Results` array of `GetAllManufacturers` endpoint response.

-**`Alias`**

-GetAllManufacturersResults

 #### Type declaration